 4. Set expectations for the work week

-Let your employees know how working remotely works for your company.
-Some companies expect employees to be logged on from 9-5, while some practice flex hours.
-Every company is different, so it’s good to level set with new employees.
+Let your employees or team members know how working remotely works for your company.
+Some companies expect them to be logged on from 9-5, while some practice flex hours.
+Every company is different, so it’s good to level set with new person.
 For someone new to working virtually, it can feel daunting to wake up and have no idea how to structure the day.
 Give them some examples for how people work so they can feel empowered and motivated to set their schedules accordingly.

 5. Check-in often

-One way to make employees really feel part of a team is checking in on them.
+One way to make employees or team members really feel part of a team is checking in on them.
 If they don’t have a manager, assign them a coworker who is happy to touch-base and answer any questions they may have.
 If they know they have a weekly touch base, they’ll feel more confident bringing up questions or concerns.
 We use Slack to message team members when we do our check ins.
 Each new member gets added to Slack right away and the entire team can message them directly as well.